gvSIGAssociation/gvnix/pages/index-en.md

 </span>
 </div>

-# gvNX Community
+# gvNIX Community

 Known, modify and redistribute the source code of gvNIX.

-The tool evolves, develops and improves form continued thanks the contributions of our community of developers.
+Feel free to help us to evolve, develop and improve gvNIX.

-You can send your support requests related to the use of the tool, as well as the suggestions that you consider appropriate for its improvement by on [Stackoverflow](http://stackoverflow.com/questions/tagged/gvnix).
+You can send your support requests related to gvNIX, as well as the suggestions that you consider appropiate for its improvement to [Stackoverflow](http://stackoverflow.com/questions/tagged/gvnix).
 Remember to use the tag #gvnix or #gvnix-es.

 Of course you will find us on the social networks either according to '@gvNIX' or including the `#gvnix` tag in your tweets.